pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 In our cat recognition example, the “ideal” error rate.
 That is, one achievable by an “optimal” classifier is nearly 0%.
 A human looking at a picture would be able to recognize if it contains a cat almost all the time; thus, we can hope for a machine that would do just as well.

 Other problems are harder.
-For example, suppose that you are building a speech recognition system, and find that 14% of the audio clips have so much background noise or are so unintelligible that even a human cannot recognize what was said.
+Suppose that you are building a speech recognition system, and find that 14% of the audio clips have so much background noise or are so unintelligible that even a human cannot recognize what was said.
 In this case, even the most “optimal” speech recognition system might have error around 14%.

 Suppose that on this speech recognition problem, your algorithm achieves: